ToshioCP/Gobject-tutorial/src/sec2.src.md

 However, how can we determine whether it is useless?
 GObject system provides reference count to solve the problem.

-Instance is created and used by other objects or main program.
+An instance is created and used by other instance or the main program.
 That is to say, the instance is referred.
 If the instance is referred by A and B, then the number of the reference is two.
 This number is called *reference count*.